Naga-Lakshmi03/Ecommerce-sales-dashboard/README.md

 - YTD Sales by Region to know best and worst performing region all over country.

 - YTD Sales by Shipping Type to get the best Shipping type percentage.

+- Dashboard Interaction – <a href="https://github.com/Naga-Lakshmi03/Ecommerce-sales-dashboard/blob/main/Dashboard_Snap.png">View Dashboard</a>